 Making a summer nature table is simple.
-You can be as minimal or extravagant as you please.
-The basic idea is to place items on it found in nature, and items that reflect the season of spring.
+You can be as minimal or as extravagant as you please.
+The basic idea is to place items on it that your children find in nature and items that reflect the summer season.

 Make it something your family likes to look at and your children love to explore.
 Some ideas include:

 - Get outside on a nature hunt to collect things to bring home to explore in more depth.

 - Create summer arts and crafts to place on it.
 Links to some ideas are provided below.